apache/sling-whiteboard/featuremodel/readme.md

+# An Introduction to the Feature Model

+Typical OSGi applications are assembled out of bundles and configured through both, OSGi configurations and framework properties.
+Depending on the nature of the application, there might be additional artifact types involved.

+While bundles already provide a good way to define rather small, coherent modules, there is often a need to distribute or provision a set of such bundles together with some configuration.
+OSGi Deployment Admin and OSGi subsystems are two ways of trying to solve this issue.
+The feature model of Apache Karaf and the provisioning model of Apache Sling are two other approaches.

+The goal of this proposal is to define a common way of describing such features and how features are combined to either create higher level features or an OSGi applications.

+# Requirements

+The feature model should at least meet the following requirements:

+* A feature model must have a unique identifier
+* A feature model must have a version
+* The feature model should be described through a text format which is easily consumable by both humans and machines
+* It must be possible to list the bundles belonging to the feature
+* It must be possible to list the OSGi configurations for this features
+* It must be possible to associate an OSGi configuration with a bundle within a features
+* It must be possible to define framework properties
+* The feature model must be extensible to allow other (proprietary) Artifacts
+* The feature model must describe how several features are aggregated to build a higher level feature
+* The feature model must describe how several features are aggregated to build an application
+* A feature must be able to specify additional requirements and capabilities that extend the requirements and capabilities from the contained artifacts.
+* More...

 # Prototype for a new Provisioning / Configuration Model for OSGi based applications

 The current model to describe OSGi applications is based on Apache Sling's provisioning model (see https://sling.apache.org/documentation/development/slingstart.html)